ovh/docs/pages/account/api/legacy-connection-mode/guide.en-gb.md

 ---
-title: 'First Steps with the OVHcloud APIs'
+title: 'Use the legacy connection mode with the OVHcloud APIs'
-excerpt: 'Learn how to use OVHcloud APIs'
+excerpt: 'Learn how to use OVHcloud APIs with the legacy connection mode'
 updated: 2023-07-06
 ---

 **Last updated 06th July 2023**

+> [!warning]
+>This connection mode described in this guide is legacy.
+If you are setting up your first connection with the API, we suggest you to use the methode detailed on the [First Step](pages\account\api\first-steps)
+>

 ## Objective